Table of Contents

-5. According to researches, Earth has been the most seismologically active since the past fifteen years.
+5. According to research, Earth has been the most seismologically active for the past fifteen years

-6. Each year about 500,000 earthquakes are detected by sensitive devices.
-Among which only 10,000 can be felt and only 100 of them pose certain damages.
+6. Each year, about 500,000 earthquakes are detected by sensitive devices.
+Among these, only 10,000 can be felt, and only 100 of them pose certain damages.

-8. A lesser-known fact is that even the movement of the sun and the moon cause significant tremors deep beneath the surface of the earth.
+8. A lesser-known fact is that even the movement of the sun and the moon cause significant tremors deep beneath the earth’s surface.

 9. The first-ever recorded earthquake in the history of civilization dates back to 1652 BC in China.